 Where is Ross Castle: Ross Castle is uniquely located on the edge of Lough Leane in Killarney National Park.
 County Kerry is located in the southwest of Ireland, in the province of Munster.

 What to Expect when visiting Ross Castle: What makes this Irish Castle unique is that visitors can explore its surroundings via canoe!
-You can explore the castle through guided tours that showcase medieval architecture, period furnishings, and stories of its role in Irish history.
-The best reasons to visit Ross castle is for its stunning views of the Killarney lake and surrounding Kerry mountains – the MacGillycuddy’s Reeks range which is home to Ireland’s highest peaks.
+You can explore Ross Castle through guided tours that showcase medieval architecture, period furnishings, and stories of its role in Irish history.
+The best reasons to visit Ross Castle are for its stunning views of the Killarney lake and surrounding Kerry mountains – the MacGillycuddy’s Reeks range, which is home to Ireland’s highest peaks.

 Ross Castle and the mountains behind it make for some of the most iconic postcard views in Ireland.
 If you’re heading that way and are into hikes, the Gap of Dunloe or Ladies View are to name but a few.
 For the more adventurous of you you can take on the challenge of hiking Ireland’s tallest mountain Carrauntoohil, at 1,038 meters (3,406 feet).